plblum/jivs/README.md

 ### Prerequisites:
 -	Your app uses JavaScript or TypeScript
 -	Your app targets the browser and/or Node.js
--	Your app needs to validate values, whether for user input or Model properties.
+-	Your app needs to validate values, whether from user input or Model properties.

 ### Setting Expectations